TruscaPetre/ChatGPT-edge-extension-tracker/README.md

 Navigate to [chat.openai.com](https://chat.openai.com/) and after you type a few messages press on the icon of the extension than press on "Generate Report" button.

+## Development

+After you try to use the extension, you may find error messages in the page `edge://extensions`, near the name of the extension, by clicking the button `Errors`.
+After you fix those errors to test the fix, first you should clear the page of errors by pressind the button `Clear all`.
+Than you should return to the `edge://extensions` page, than click on the `reload` button.
+Now you should test again the extension.

 ## Contributing

 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests.